 Taxpayers claim the exemption by filing Form 5278 Combined Document with the local unit where the personal property is located no later than February 20th.
-The February 20th date will move to the next business day when February 20th falls on a weekend or a holiday.
+The February 20th date will move to the next business day when February 20th falls on a weekend or a holiday, postmark is acceptable.